ton-blockchain/ton-connect/requests-responses.md

 Where
 - `method`: name of the operation ('sendTransaction', 'signMessage', ...)
 - `params`: array of the operation specific parameters
-- `id`: identifier that allows to match requests and responses
+- `id`: increasing identifier that allows to match requests and responses

 **Wallet messages are responses or events.**

 Response is an object formatted as a json-rpc 2.0 response.
 Response `id` must match request's id.

+Wallet doesn't accept any request with an id that does not greater the last processed request id of that session.

 ```tsx
 type WalletResponse = WalletResponseSuccess | WalletResponseError;